borg286/sevtech/README.md

 * Extended crafting tables have a block to allow for automation, it does take power tho.

 * Automating the metal press can be done by adding one extra conveyor belt and a hopper, normally you can just use a hopper, but any recipe that takes more than one item needs an extra belt.

+# Creative age

+	Reached by making the Ultimate crafting grid.
+It doesn't have the normal shape to tell you it unlocks the next age.

 # Creative tips